cubee-cb/Survivable-Engine/README.md

 # Survivable Engine (placeholder name)

 An object-oriented rebuild of [Everlost Isle](https://cubee.games/?rel=games&sub=everlost_isle)'s engine, which was originally internally known as Survive.
 Built on Monogame 3.8.1 in Visual Studio 2022.
+Uses [Newtonsoft.Json](https://www.newtonsoft.com/json) for Json and [MoonSharp](https://www.moonsharp.org/) for Lua scripting.

 Everlost Isle is intended to become a top-down survival game, largely inspired by Terraria's progression style and Stardew Valley's world structure and perspective, though this time I intend to build the engine separately from the game's content in a way that can allow easy modding through Lua and Json files, with potentially entirely new games able to be built on it.